-Treatment options for gum disease may include:
+Treatment options for gum disease and bleeding gums in Sterling, VA:

 The main goals of treatment are to control the infection and minimize your risk of reinfection and tooth loss.
 The type of treatment you will receive will depend on your unique needs.
 Our team will work with you to restore health to your gums and explore ways to maintain a healthy smile.

 Our team at Brighter Smile Family Dentistry & Orthodontics in Sterling, VA works with patients of all ages to improve the health of their teeth and gums.
 If you notice that your gums are bleeding or if you have not been to the dentist in a while, you should schedule a dental appointment with your dentist.
 Seeking professional dental care is best to prevent further damage to your teeth and gums.
 We can reverse gingivitis and prevent the progression of periodontitis.

 Keeping your gums healthy requires a consistent and proper oral hygiene routine.
 You must maintain your oral health to improve your gum health.
 Patients should brush their teeth at least twice a day, floss daily, and rinse with mouthwash to reduce their risk of plaque build-up.
 In addition, it is important for patients to visit the dentist at least twice a year for routine dental exams and professional dental cleanings.
 Also, eating a balanced diet and avoiding excessive sugar and starchy foods can help reduce the formation of plaque.